Émile Gilliéron fils: Assessment and legacy

 Evans wrote of Gilliéron that he was "not only a competent artist, but one whose admirable studies of Minoan art in all its branches had thoroughly imbued him with its spirit".
 (Note: Quoted in Lapatin 2002.)
 Lapatin credits Gilliéron and his father second only to Evans in creating the popular image of Knossos and Minoan society.
 The Gilliérons' prominent role in the reconstruction and publication of many of the most high-profile archaeological finds of their lifetime has led Mertens to conclude that "their images, in large measure, have defined our visual impressions of the great ancient cultures of the Greek world".
 In particular, their colourful reconstructions of archaic sculptures, whose painted colours could not at the time be shown by photography, played a major role in the developing interest of the public and of academics such as Gisela Richter and Edward Robinson in ancient polychromy.

 Replicas produced by the Gilliéron company were purchased and displayed widely by European and American museums, as they were considerably cheaper than genuine ancient artefacts.
 Their work was acquired by London's South Kensington Museum, New York's Metropolitan Museum of Art, University College Dublin, the Winckelmann Institute of the Friedrich-Wilhelm University in Berlin, Harvard University, the University of Montpellier in France, the Museum of Fine Arts in Boston, the Ashmolean Museum of the University of Oxford and the Fitzwilliam Museum of the University of Cambridge.
 The finds which were disseminated through their reconstructions have been cited as an influence on modernist writers, artists and intellectuals such as James Joyce, Sigmund Freud and Pablo Picasso.

-Both Gilliéron père and fils constructed frescos out of fragments from originally distinct areas of Knossos, creating, in the words of a modern study, "a decorative programme which, as it currently stands, never existed".
+Both Gilliéron père and fils constructed frescoes out of fragments from originally distinct areas of Knossos, creating, in the words of a modern study, "a decorative programme which, as it currently stands, never existed".
 When the English writer Evelyn Waugh visited the site in 1929, he wrote that it was impossible to gain an appreciation of Minoan painting there, since original fragments of fresco were crowded out by modern restorations, and judged that Evans and the Gilliérons had "tempered their zeal for reconstruction with a predilection for the covers of Vogue".
 (Note: Waugh 1930, republished as Waugh 1946, quoted in MacGillivray 2000.)